BartlettJE/statsresdesign/docs/09-BayesHypo.md

 This visualisation is set up to test against the null hypothesis of no difference between two groups, but remember Bayes factors allow you to test any two hypotheses.
 The Bayes factor is represented by the difference between the two dots, where the curves represent a likelihood of 0 in the prior and posterior distributions.
 The Bayes factor is a ratio between these two values for the posterior odds of how much your belief should shift in favour of the experimental hypothesis compared to the null hypothesis.

-::: {.try data-latex=""}
+::: {.info data-latex=""}
-Play around with the visualisation yourself to see how the Bayes factor changes as you alter the settings.
-Keep an eye on the *p*-value and 95% Confidence Interval (CI) to see where the inferences are similiar or different.
+Keep an eye on the *p*-value and 95% Confidence Interval (CI) to see where the inferences are similiar or different for each statistical philosophy.
 :::

 To reinforce the lessons from [section 1](#bayes-logic) and the emphasis now on Bayes factors, there are some key observations:

 1. With a less informative prior (higher SD), the posterior is dominated by the likelihood to show the posterior is overwhelmed by data.
 For example, if you set the SD to 2, the prior peaks at 0 but the distribution is so flat it accepts any reasonable effect.
 If you move the observed effect anywhere along the scale, the likelihood and posterior almost completely overlap until you reach d = ±2.

 2. With a stronger prior (lower SD), the posterior represents more of a compromise between the prior and likelihood.
 If you change the SD to 0.5 and the observed effect to 1, the posterior is closer to being an intermediary.
-You may have the observed data, but your prior belief in a null effect is so strong, it requires more data to be convinced otherwise.
+You may have the observed data, but your prior belief in a null effect is strong enough that it requires more data to be convinced otherwise.

 3. With more participants / data, there is less uncertainty in the likelihood.
 Keeping the same parameters as point 2, with 10 participants, the likelihood peaks at d = 1, but easily spans between 0 and 2.
 As you increase the sample size towards 1000, the uncertainty around the likelihood is lower.
 More data also overwhelm the prior, so although we had a relatively strong prior that we would have a null effect, with 50 participants, the likelihood and posterior mostly overlap.

-4. Focusing on the Bayes factor supporting the experimental hypothesis, if there is an effect, evidence in favour of the experimental hypothesis increases as the observed effect increases and with increasing sample size.
-This is not too dissimilar to frequentist statistical power, but with Bayesian statistics, optional stopping is less of a problem (revise and add citation).
+4. Focusing on the Bayes factor supporting the experimental hypothesis, if there is an effect, evidence in favour of the experimental hypothesis increases as the observed effect increases or with increasing sample size.
+This is not too dissimilar to frequentist statistical power, but with Bayesian statistics, optional stopping can be less of a problem (Rouder, 2014, but see Schönbrodt et al. (2017) for considerations you must make).
 So, if we do not have enough data to shift our beliefs towards either hypothesis, we can collect more data and update our beliefs.

-5. If we set the observed effect to 0, the *p*-value is 1 to suggest we cannot reject the null, but cannot shift our belief towards the null.
-With Bayes factors, we can focus on supporting the null and see with observed effect = 0, sample size = 50, and SD of prior = 0.5, the data are 2.60 times more likely under the null than the experimental hypothesis.
+5. If we set the observed effect to 0, the *p*-value is 1 to suggest we cannot reject the null, but remember we cannot support the null.
+With Bayes factors, we can support the null and see with observed effect = 0, sample size = 50, and SD of prior = 0.5, the data are 2.60 times more likely under the null than the experimental hypothesis.
 So, we should shift our belief in favour of the null, but it is not very convincing.
 We can obtain a higher Bayes factor in support of the null by increasing the sample size or decreasing the SD of the prior.
 This last part might sound a little odd at first, but if your prior was very strong in favour of the null, your beliefs do not need to shift in light of the data.

 6. Finally, if you set a weak prior (SD = 2), you will see the frequentist 95% CI and the Bayesian 95% HDI are almost identical.
 With a weak or uninformative prior, you usually find the values from the two intervals are very similar, but you have to interpret them differently.
 Increasing the sample size makes both intervals smaller and changing the observed effect shifts them around.
 If you make a stronger prior (SD = 0.5), now the 95% HDI will change.
 The frequentist 95% CI will always follow the likelihood as it is only based on the observed data.
-The Bayesian 95% CI represents the area of the posterior, so it might be a compromise between the prior and likelihood, or it can be smaller if you have a stronger prior in favour of the null and an observed effect of 0.
+The Bayesian 95% CI represents the area of the posterior, so it will be a compromise between the prior and likelihood, or it can be smaller if you have a stronger prior in favour of the null and an observed effect of 0.

 ## Bayes factors for two independent samples {#Bayes-independent-samples}

 ### Guided example (Bastian et al., 2014)

-As this is the first time we've actually used R so far, we need to load some packages and the data for this task.
+This is the first time we have used R in this chapter, so we need to load some packages and the data for this task.
 If you do not have any of the packages, make sure you install them first.

 ```r